Bon1138/wiki-brackets-shell/Building-Brackets-Shell.md

 ####Running
 The build output is located at `out/Release/Brackets` (release build) or  `out/Debug/Brackets` (debug build).

 When you launch this app, you will be prompted to select `index.html` (the main file for the Brackets HTML/JS/CSS source code).
 Navigate to your local copy of the brackets repo and select `src/index.html`.
-To avoid having to do this every time you launch, go to the brackets repo and run the `tools/setup_for_hacking` script.
-This will add a symlink to the main file into your compiled Brackets.app.
-The parameter to setup_for_hacking is the full path to Brackets.app.
+To avoid having to do this every time you launch, go to the brackets repo and run the `tools/setup_for_hacking.sh` script.
+This will add a symlink pointing from the compiled app to the index.html file.
+The parameter to setup_for_hacking is the full path to the compiled app.